edgelesssys/constellation/docs/docs/architecture/components/cli.md

 ## Post-installation configuration

-Post-installation the CLI provides a configuration for [accessing the cluster using the Kubernetes API](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/).
+After installation, the CLI provides a configuration for [accessing the cluster using the Kubernetes API](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/).

-The `kubeconfig` file provides the credentials and configuration for connecting and authenticating to the API server.
-Once configured, orchestrate the Kubernetes cluster via `kubectl`.
+The `kubeconfig` file contains the credentials and configuration needed for connecting and authenticating to the API server.
+Once configured, you can orchestrate the Kubernetes cluster via `kubectl`.

 After the initialization, the CLI will present you with a couple of tokens:

-- The [_master secret_](../old/keys.md#master-secret) (stored in the `constellation-mastersecret.json` file by default)
+- The [_master secret_](../security/keys.md#master-secret) (stored in the `constellation-mastersecret.json` file by default)
-- The [_clusterID_](../old/keys.md#cluster-identity) of your cluster in Base64 encoding
+- The [_clusterID_](../security/keys.md#cluster-identity) of your cluster in Base64 encoding

-You can read more about these values and their meaning in the guide on [cluster identity](../old/keys.md#cluster-identity).
+You can read more about these values and their meaning in the guide on [cluster identity](../security/keys.md#cluster-identity).

 The _master secret_ must be kept secret and can be used to [recover your cluster](../../workflows/recovery.md).
-Instead of managing this secret manually, you can [use your key management solution of choice](../old/keys.md#user-managed-key-management) with Constellation.
+Instead of managing this secret manually, you can [use your key management solution of choice](../security/keys.md#user-managed-key-management) with Constellation.

 The _clusterID_ uniquely identifies a cluster and can be used to [verify your cluster](../../workflows/verify-cluster.md).

-## Upgrades
+## Constellation Upgrades

 Constellation images and microservices may need to be upgraded to new versions during the lifetime of a cluster.
 Constellation implements a rolling update mechanism ensuring no downtime of the control or data plane.